twonirwana/DiscordDiceBot/README.md

 ## Custom dice buttons

-Use the slash command: 'custom_dice start' and add up to 15 custom buttons, each with its one dice expression.
+Use the slash command: 'custom_dice start' and add up to 15 custom buttons, each with its own dice expression.
 For example '/custom_dice start 1_button:3d6 2_button:10d10 3_button:3d20' produces the three buttons as follows:

 ![custom_dice_buttons.png](custom_dice_buttons.png)

 and on clicking on a button provides the results of the button dice and result of the expression (default it is the sum of all dice):

 ![custom_dice_result.png](custom_dice_result.png)

 ### Dice Expression Notation

 Each button can be set with dice expression with the following notation.

 | Name | Notation | Example | Description |